Knitr

-knitr is an engine for dynamic report generation with R. It is a package in the programming language R that enables integration of R code into LaTeX, LyX, HTML, Markdown, AsciiDoc, and reStructuredText documents.
+knitr is a software engine for dynamic report generation with R. It is a package in the programming language R that enables integration of R code into LaTeX, LyX, HTML, Markdown, AsciiDoc, and reStructuredText documents.
 The purpose of knitr is to allow reproducible research in R through the means of literate programming.
 It is licensed under the GNU General Public License.

 knitr was inspired by Sweave and written with a different design for better modularization, so it is easier to maintain and extend.
 Sweave can be regarded as a subset of knitr in the sense that all features of Sweave are also available in knitr.
 Some of knitr's extensions include the R Markdown format (used in reports published on RPubs), caching, TikZ graphics and support to other languages such as Python, Perl, C++, Shell scripts and CoffeeScript, and so on.

 knitr is officially supported in the RStudio IDE for R, LyX, Emacs/ESS and the Architect IDE for data science.